WorldVistA/VistA/Documentation/populateMRepo.rst

                         Cache telnet service port, default is 23

-An Intersystems Cache environment would use a `-S` value of 1 and would not require the `-ro` argument, but may require a significant amount of connection arguments.
+An Intersystems Caché environment would use a `-S` value of 1 and would not require the `-ro` argument, but may require a significant amount of connection arguments.
 An example usage from within a GitBash shell could look like this: